 2. I recommend adding a discussion on known disinhibition circuits like the cortical-basal ganglia loops and showing how the LDDM links to prior models of these networks.

 The reviewer rightly points out an existing and important body of work that examines disinhibition circuits functioning in motor selection (and perhaps other types of selection), specifically cortical-basal ganglia loops (CBG).
 Disinhibition has multiple roles in the pathways that comprise CBG circuitry, the most relevant being the direct pathway where cortical activation of striatal GABAergic medium spiny neurons inhibits tonically active GPi/SNr inhibitory neurons, thus releasing downstream neurons in the output pathway (thalamus).
 LDDM is related to precursor CBG models because, in both cases, activation of disinhibition is part of the selection process.
+This important historical link is now acknowledged in the manuscript.

-However, a crucial difference between disinhibition in CBG and LDDM is the selectivity of the disinhibition and its role in specifying versus initiating choice.
+A crucial difference between disinhibition in CBG and LDDM is the selectivity of the disinhibition and its role in specifying versus initiating choice.
 In standard models of the CBG, disinhibition is selective and favors the option to be chosen; this selective or biased disinhibition is driven by differences in input (in simple selection models) or differences in synaptic weighting in the striatum (in reinforcement learning models of the BG).
-In contrast, initial disinhibition in the LDDM is broad and non-selective, activated across all option subcircuits and serving to transform circuit function from normalized value coding to WTA selection.
+In contrast, initial disinhibition in the LDDM is broad and non-selective, activated across all option subcircuits (e.g., via broadcasting projection of acetylcholine or serotonin) and serving to transform circuit function from normalized value coding to WTA selection.
 Subsequently, because disinhibitory neurons are driven by local excitatory (R neuron) input and interact in a multiplicative fashion, disinhibition becomes selective and biased, similar to CBG models.
 A more subtle difference between the models lies in the structure of mutual competition: like other cortical decision models (i.e. RNM), the LDDM utilities lateral inhibition to provide competition between option-selective neurons; lacking clear evidence for such lateral connections in the BG, CBG models achieve competition in a more complicated manner that typically involves direct pathway disinhibition coupled with broad inhibition via the indirect and/or hyper direct pathways (for example, involving the subthalamic nucleus).
+This novel aspect of the LDDM, with regard to CBG models, is now highlighted in the manuscript.

-We have now added additional text to the Discussion section describing known disinhibition circuits in the CBG, discussing the link between the LDDM and previous computational models, and touching on the novel contribution of the LDDM:
+We have now added additional text to the Discussion section (pp. 33-34) describing known disinhibition circuits in the CBG, discussing the link between the LDDM and previous computational models, and touching on the novel contribution of the LDDM: